 Having calculated the total number of points based on the unit grades you'll check this figure in the qualification grade table, for the relevant qualification, to identify the overall qualification grade.
 If a learner doesn't achieve the lowest points score required for the qualification, we issue an unclassified result.

 Example A

-Learner A has taken the units required for the Certificate:
+Learner A has taken the units required for the OCR Level 2 Certificate in Sport and Physical Activity: